dearimgui/dear_bindings/docs/Readme.md

 Dear Bindings
 -------------

-Dear Bindings is tool to generate a C API for [Dear ImGui](https://github.com/ocornut/imgui), and metadata so other languages can easily generate their own bindings on top (see our [Software using Dear Bindings](https://github.com/dearimgui/dear_bindings/wiki/Software-using-Dear-Bindings) list).
+Dear Bindings is tool to generate a nice looking C API for [Dear ImGui](https://github.com/ocornut/imgui), and metadata so other languages can easily generate their own bindings on top (see our [Software using Dear Bindings](https://github.com/dearimgui/dear_bindings/wiki/Software-using-Dear-Bindings) list).

 At present, it can convert `imgui.h` (i.e. the main Dear ImGui API), and has (semi-experimental, but not totally untested) support for `imgui_internal.h` and most of the backend headers.

+The intention with Dear Bindings is to try and **produce a C header file which is as close as reasonably possible to what a human would generate**, and thus special attention has been given to **preserving formatting, comments and the like** such that (maybe!) a user won't even necessarily realise that they are working with a wrapper.

 It should be compatible with Dear ImGui v1.84 onwards (some earlier versions also work but compatibility isn't guaranteed).

-The intention with Dear Bindings is to try and **produce a C header file which is as close as reasonably possible to what a human would generate**, and thus special attention has been given to preserving formatting, comments and the like such that (maybe!) a user won't even necessarily realise that they are working with a wrapper.

 # Latest Prebuilt Versions